miahj1/librivox-scraper/README.md

 Now, this process would have to be done every month using an ETL pipeline as client requested monthly data for all the new releases on the website.

 ## Data Preview
+The amount of data collected is `41,000` datapoints after grouping it is reduced to `4,000`.
 <picture><img src="https://github.com/miahj1/librivox-scraper/assets/84815985/d7aa2969-947b-4fd3-8e2f-fc93c645987e"></picture>

 ## Client Feedback